Kinder Surprise: Collections and promotion

 The toys within Kinder Surprise have been themed for various popular licensed characters.
 Collections of Kinder Surprise toys have included Asterix, Fantomimi, Smurfs, and Minions.
 Ferrero and Kinder have also partnered with various companies, institutions, and people to promote Kinder Surprise, including The Walt Disney Company, Universal, and Smart.

-Safety concerns
+Safety concern

 United Kingdom

-In 2000, three families who had lost children to choking on toys inside edible eggs campaigned for the products to be withdrawn from the European Union.
+In 2000, three families who had lost children to choking on toys that had come with chocolate eggs campaigned for the products to be withdrawn from the European Union.

 Defenders of the chocolates said that these had been unfortunate fatalities.
-This was discussed in the House of Commons and also by the Department of Trade and Industry which said, "The child’s tragic death was caused by the ingestion of a small part of the egg’s contents.
+This was discussed in the House of Commons and also by the Department of Trade and Industry which said: "The child's tragic death was caused by the ingestion of a small part of the egg's contents.
 Many other products and toys with small parts are available in the market place.
 If we were to start banning every product that could be swallowed by a child, there would be very few toys left in the market".